ZhenhanHu/RecipeAnalysis/README.md

 Besides using vanilla linear regression with features standardized in the baseline model, I tried Ridge Regression as the modeling algorithm instead as it added an L2 regularization term to penalize large coefficients.
 Since the number of ingredients and the number of steps have some correlation, using Ridge helps to eliminate multicollinearity and prevents overfitting, thus making better predictions on unseen data

 **Best Hyperparameter and Selection Method**  <br>
 The hyperparameter alpha, which controls the strength of regularization, is tuned here.
-As a result, the hyperparameter that performs the best is when alpha = 0.01.
-GridSearchCV is used to find the best hyperparameters and 5-fold cross-validation is performed to select the potential value for alpha from [0.01, 0.1, 1.0, 10]
+As a result, the hyperparameter that performs the best is when alpha = 0.1.
+GridSearchCV is used to find the best hyperparameters and 5-fold cross-validation is performed to select the potential value for alpha from [0.01, 0.05, 0.1, 1.0]

 **Performance Evaluation** <br>
-R^2 on Train improved from 3.77e-5 to 0.0028  <br>
+R^2 on Train improved from 4.02e-05 to 0.0028  <br>
-R^2 on Test improved from -1.09e-05 to 0.0014 (Still very low, but no longer negative)  <br>
+R^2 on Test improved from 4.27e-07 to 0.0015  <br>
 RMSE on Train reduced 0.0006  <br>
 RMSE on Test reduced 0.0003  <br>